jeanbourgain8/jeanbourgain8.github.io/posts/Talking Book/202111152313/index.md

 - For however strong you may be in respect of your army, it is essential that in entering a new Province you should have the good will of its inhabitants

-- True it is that when a State rebels and is again got under, it will not afterwards be lost so easily.

 - For the Prince, using the rebellion as a pretext, will not scruple to secure himself by punishing the guilty, bringing the suspected to trial, and otherwise strengthening his position in the points where it was weak